cotobadesign/cotoba-agent-oss/dialogue-engine/basic/storage/extensions/README.md

 ## AIML's "bot" equivalent processing
-The value specified in "propaties / defaults.txt" is acquired by the following implementation.
+The value specified in "propaties/propaties.txt" is acquired by the following implementation.

 ### <bot name="app_version" />
 ```